xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

                `x = 2 * y + 3`

 In a compiler, we want the target CPU to execute  this assignment at EXECUTION time.
-The translator itself doesn't  do  any arith- metic ... it only issues the object code that will cause  the CPU to do it when the code is executed.
+The translator itself doesn't  do  any arithmetic ... it only issues the object code that will cause  the CPU to do it when the code is executed.
 For  the  example above, the compiler would issue code to compute the expression and store the results in variable x.

-For an interpreter,  on  the  other  hand, no object code is gen- erated.
+For an interpreter,  on  the  other  hand, no object code is generated.
 Instead, the arithmetic is computed immediately, as the parsing is going on.
 For the example, by the time parsing of the statement is complete, x will have a new value.

 The approach we've been  taking  in  this  whole series is called "syntax-driven translation."
-As you are aware by now, the struc- ture of the  parser  is  very  closely  tied to the syntax of the productions we parse.
-We  have built Pascal procedures that rec- ognize every language  construct.
+As you are aware by now, the structure of the  parser  is  very  closely  tied to the syntax of the productions we parse.
+We  have built Pascal procedures that recognize every language  construct.
 Associated with each of these constructs (and procedures) is  a  corresponding  "action," which does  whatever  makes  sense to do  once  a  construct  has  been recognized.
 In  our  compiler  so far, every  action  involves emitting object code, to be executed later at execution time.
-In an interpreter, every action  involves  something  to be done im- mediately.
+In an interpreter, every action  involves  something  to be done immediately.

-What I'd like you to see here is that the  layout  ... the struc- ture ... of  the  parser  doesn't  change.
+What I'd like you to see here is that the  layout  ... the structure ... of  the  parser  doesn't  change.
 It's only the actions that change.
 So  if  you  can  write an interpreter for a given language, you can also write a compiler, and vice versa.
 Yet, as you  will  see,  there  ARE  differences,  and  significant ones.